andrew/ultimate-awesome/README.md

 - [awesome-starred](https://github.com/dbeley/awesome-starred) - A curated list of my GitHub stars!.
 - [awesome-engineering-leadership](https://github.com/dmitryvinn/awesome-engineering-leadership) - List of Engineer Leadership Resources.
 - [awesomeelectron](https://github.com/dorisoy/awesomeelectron) - Electron is an open-source framework for creating desktop apps using web technologies.
 It combines the Chromium rendering engine and the Node.js runtime.
-- [awesome-linkedin-backend-courses](https://github.com/drhazemali/awesome-linkedin-backend-courses) - A curated list of the best backend courses available on LinkedIn Learning to enhance your skills at any level.
 - [awesome-drone-hacking](https://github.com/dronesploit/awesome-drone-hacking) - A curated list of awesome resources related to drone hacking.
 - [awesome-python-tools](https://github.com/dr-saad-la/awesome-python-tools) - Awesome Python Tools.
 - [awesome-ml-dev-tools](https://github.com/dtch1997/awesome-ml-dev-tools) - Collection of development tools for ML engineering or research.